RoxasShadow/Dafuq/README.md

-A simple board in development.
+A simple social network in development.

 ```
 sudo gem install thin